umxr286/UmarXploit-Toolkit/README.md

 - Used tools like `nmap`, service enumeration, and GitHub exploit scripts
 - Demonstrated real-world exploitation in a controlled lab environment

+### 🕹️ NEC(National Exhibition Centre) Tech Showcase — Interactive Chatbot Game (April 2025)
+Role: Exhibitor

+Designed and demonstrated an interactive game powered by a Raspberry Pi-based chatbot.
+The experience guided users through a series of challenges using real-time conversational prompts, blending hardware control, game logic, and user interaction.
+The project showcased the potential of embedded systems in educational and entertainment contexts, and was presented to a live audience at the NEC.

+Tech Stack:

+Raspberry Pi (Python, GPIO)

+Chatbot logic (custom script or NLP engine)

+Physical interface (buttons, LEDs, sensors)

+Event-based programming

 ### ☁️ Cover Shift Tracker — Cloud Application (Feb–May 2025)
 Led a team of two in designing and deploying a cloud-based application called Cover Shift Tracker, aimed at streamlining shift management and coverage tracking.
 - Developed and deployed locally within AWS Cloud, using a custom VPC (Virtual Private Cloud) architecture